How to Recognize Pain in Cats?

 Behaviour

-Any changes in behaviour might indicate your cat isn’t feeling well.
-If your normally affectionate cat suddenly only wants to hide under the bed, this may indicate they are sick and/or in pain.
-Aggression, increased irritability, general disinterest, or lethargy are also indications there might be something wrong.
-Sudden unexplained aggression always warrants a vet visit.
+Any change in behaviour can be a sign that your cat isn’t feeling well.
+If your usually affectionate cat suddenly hides under the bed, it may indicate illness or pain.
+Increased irritability, aggression, disinterest, or lethargy can also signal that something is wrong.
+Sudden, unexplained aggression should always be taken seriously and checked by a vet.

 Grooming

-Cats are very clean animals, and spend about 30% to 50% of their day grooming themselves.
-Any changes in this behaviour, often indicate they may be ill, in discomfort and/or pain.
-The lack of grooming over time will turn the coat messy and unkept, so even if you can’t keep a close eye on the grooming habits of your cat, the look of their coat can be used as an indicator of their health and well-being..
-Overgrooming can also be a sign of pain, and is usually seen when a part of the body hurts.
-The overgrooming of the sore spot can lead to wounds and bald spots.
+Cats are very clean animals and spend around 30% to 50% of their day grooming themselves.
+Any change in this behaviour can indicate illness, discomfort, or pain.
+A lack of grooming over time will cause the coat to look messy and unkempt, so even if you don’t closely monitor your cat’s grooming routine, the condition of their coat can serve as a useful indicator of their health and well-being.
+Overgrooming, on the other hand, can also be a sign of pain, often focused on a specific area that hurts.
+This can lead to bald patches or even open wounds if it continues.

 Decreased energy and change in sleep habits